07nainankit/Mini-ArmorCode/README.md

   - `auth-server` for user authentication and authorization of requests.
 It is first point of contact for any request from frontend.
   - `job-flow-control` to manage all the jobs  like - Scan Job, Ticket Job, Update Job or Rubook Job etc, produced in the application based on the concurrency rules.
   - `background-job-handler` to process ticketing, updates and runbook jobs in the background.
+  - `tool-scheduler` to handle findings from various tools and store them.
   - `parser` to parse scan results to armorcode schema, also apply de-duplication algo & store them in Elasticsearch.

 A simplified diagram might be: